NYU-DevOps-Charlie-CSCI-GA-3033-013/products/README.md

 2. Create a new App
 3. Choose 'Python Flask' as the boilerplate
 4. Name your App and choose a unique URL for it
-5. You can see the various details of your App under various tabs like overview, Logs, etc.
+5. You can see the details of your App under various tabs like overview, Logs, etc.
 6. To select a connection service for the App, go to 'connections' and click on 'connect new'
 7. Filter the list of services by 'Data and Analytics' and select Redis Cloud
 8. Note that the service is bound to this particular app
 9. If asked, give the service a name
 10. Scroll down the services to select the plan of your convenience, in our case, we have selected a 30 MB Free Tier that gives 1 dedicated database and 30 connections
 11. It will ask you to restage the application.
-DO NOT restage it since the applications doesn't know how to use Redis yet, so press 'Cancel'
+DO NOT restage it since the application doesn't know how to use Redis yet, so press 'Cancel'
-12. Copy the following code into your vagrant file under 'Setup a Python Development Environment', before the '#instato download the CF CLI'.
+12. Copy the following code into your vagrant file before the '#install app dependencies'.
 Make sure the URL in the code below contains the OS that is used by your VM.
     Our VM uses Ubutu hence the release is debian64

 # Install the Cloud Foundry CLI